- Bachelor of Dance Performance

 - Diploma of Polestar Pilates Studio & Rehabilitation Method

 - Pilates Alliance Australasia Full Member

-- Mentor for Polestar Pilates: Studio and Reformer
+- Educator for Polestar Pilates: Studio and Reformer

 Originally from Canberra, Melissa began dancing at the age of 3 before she moved to Adelaide to pursue her study in dance, completing her Bachelor in Dance Performance in 2008.
 The anatomy and kinesiology components of the course particularly appealed to Melissa, which aided in further understanding of the body.

 Unfortunately, a pelvic injury was the deciding factor in not pursuing a dance career, so she followed her creative side and accrued a Diploma in Specialist Makeup Services.

 Her continuous Pilates attendance has facilitated her in the many hours of dance training from her teens, maintaining her technique to help prevent, rehabilitate and reduce further injuries.